13 Incredible Health Benefits Of Lemons And Nutritional Value

 Lemons possess antioxidant properties that may enhance liver health.
 In one study, lemon juice showed protective effects on mice with alcohol-induced liver injury (17).

-In another study, citrus fruit oil was found to improve hepatotoxicity in chickens fed with a diet containing aflatoxin (a potent hepatocarcinogeni XAn agent or substance, naturally occurring or otherwise, which causes or tends to cause liver cancer. ) (18).
+In another study, citrus fruit oil was found to improve hepatotoxicity in chickens fed with a diet containing aflatoxin (a potent hepatocarcinogeni An agent or substance, naturally occurring or otherwise, which causes or tends to cause liver cancer. ) (18).

 9. May Help Fight Acne

+Incorporating citrus fruits for skin into your diet can further improve its health.
 Theories suggest that the citric acid in lemons can have a drying effect on the skin, reducing surface sebum levels.
 The citric acid may also have antiseptic properties, which may eliminate the acne-causing bacteria.

 Studies show that vitamin C has anti-inflammatory properties and can be used for treating conditions like acne vulgaris (19).